 Yes, you can pay a lot less for a second hand bike but there is a reason why it is cheaper.
 If you are not careful your ‘bargain’ can end up being a dud and costing you a lot more money than if you’d just paid a bit more money from the outset and bought a new one.

-There is no warranty with a second electric bike.
+There is no warranty with a second hand electric bike.
 The warranty ceases once the ebike transfers ownership from the original buyer.
 This means that if, for example, there is a battery failure you will need to pay the full cost for replacing it and any labour associated with diagnostics and installation.

 With ebikes, be cautious that the bike is not being sold because it has a tricky electrical problem or has been in an accident.
 This can end up being very expensive for you to repair.